-Once this latest business venture was launched, Denys returned to Saint-Pierre and was successful in re-establishing his fishing station and his trade with the Indians, both there and at Nipisiguit, where Jean Bourdon de Romainville was his lieutenant.
+Once this latest business venture was launched, Denys returned to Saint-Pierre and was successful in re-establishing his fishing station and his trade with the indigenous people both there and at Nipisiguit, where Jean Bourdon de Romainville was his lieutenant.
 Saint-Pierre remained his headquarters, and there he fished, traded, did some farming, built several small vessels, and cut timber.
 About 1659 he built another fishing establishment at Chedabouctou (Guysborough).
-In addition, he brought in cattle and settlers to fish and work the land.
-He began growing wheat, and made plans for a flour mill and the making of beer, which he hoped would replace imported wine as a beverage.
+In addition, he brought in cattle as well as settlers to fish and work the land.
+He began growing wheat and made plans for a flour mill and the making of beer, which he hoped would replace imported wine as a beverage.
 The following year he dispensed with the services of all soldiers in his employ and moved with his family to Chedabouctou.
 The fact of the matter is that his fishing and trading company had not been a success.
-By 1658, his debts in this venture amounted to 51,520 livres.
-In 1664, he wrote Fouquet, president of the company, that he would not be able to pay off debts that his partners estimated were now close to 100,000 livres.
+By 1658 his debts in this venture amounted to 51,520 livres.
+In 1664 he wrote to Fouquet, president of the company, to say that he would not be able to pay off debts that his partners estimated were now close to 100,000 livres.
 Because of this, avenues of possible financial assistance were closed to him in the future.

 During the dispute with Cangé, Denys had apparently moved his family back to Saint-Pierre.
-It was here his checkered career reached one of its lowest points during the winter of 1668–69 when his home and business at Saint-Pierre were completely destroyed by fire.
+It was here that his checkered career reached one of its lowest points during the winter of 1668–69 when his home and business at Saint-Pierre were completely destroyed by fire.
 This catastrophe brought him to financial ruin.
-Already, because of fire, plunder, and war, his business losses had amounted to well over 100,000 livres, a sizable sum for those days.
+Because of fire, plunder, and war, his business losses had already amounted to well over 100,000 livres, a sizable sum for those days.
 He was forced to move his family to the post he had built at Nipisiguit (now Bathurst, N.B.).
 It consisted of an 18-foot-high stockade with four bastions enclosing his red sandstone house.
-Here it was that he turned to yet a new career: that of author.
+Here it was that he turned to a new career: that of author.